 Traffic tickets do not show up on criminal checks.
 These tickets are civil citations, which means that they are not misdemeanors or felonies.
 However, some driving offenses do rise to the level of misdemeanors or felonies.
 Such offenses can include reckless driving or driving under the influence of alcohol.
 These are criminal convictions, and thus they will appear on a criminal background report.

 How far back do criminal history checks go?

 How far back a criminal background check goes depends on the state.
 There is no federal law on this subject.
-While the Fair Credit Reporting Act (FCRA) has rules limiting the "adverse information" that a credit bureau can report about consumers on credit reports—such as bankruptcy cases or tax liens—there is no corresponding rule for criminal screenings.
+While the Fair Credit Reporting Act (FCRA) has rules limiting the "adverse information" that a credit bureau may report on consumer’s credit reports—such as bankruptcy cases or tax liens—there is no corresponding rule for criminal screenings.
 What does a background check show in terms of time?
 Most states decide this matter on their own.
 The norm is for criminal background checks to go back seven years.

 About Michael Klazema The author